13th Nov 2018 | DP World Tour Championship

 We examine the winning trends for the European Tour’s season finale in Dubai.

-With seven years of form to go on, let us look at the trends of past winners.
+With nine years of form to go on, let us look at the trends of past winners.

 Top-60 in driving distance

-Seven of the last eight winners in Dubai ranked inside the top-60 on tour for driving distance.
+Eight of the last nine winners in Dubai ranked inside the top-60 on tour for driving distance.
 Alvaro Quiros was the longest on tour when victorious in 2012.

 Top-60 in scoring average

-As you would expect from a tournament comprising the best in Europe, the last eight winners all ranked inside the top-60 on tour for scoring average.
+As you would expect from a tournament comprising the best in Europe, the last nine winners all ranked inside the top-60 on tour for scoring average.

 Top-60 for GIRs